 A retake is only possible for the final essay, in case of an essay grade below 5.5, provided that all other requirements have been met.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-To be announced on Brightspace, in the study manual.
+To be announced in the course outline (on Brightspace).

-For more information about this course, please contact dr. R. (Richard) Jansen.
+For more information about this course, please contact dr. M.S.
+(Maaike) de Waal.